Skip to content

 • Administrative fee: A processing charge that can range from $100 to $500+ for preparing your lease and setting up your account.

-• Security deposit: Usually equal to one month's rent, though some states limit this amount.
+• Security deposit: Usually equal to one month’s rent, though some states limit this amount.
+See our security deposits guide for state-specific rules.

 • Pet deposit: If you have pets, expect $200–$500 per pet, sometimes refundable, sometimes not.